Smwest87/interview_answers/interview.md

 <li>Ruby</li>
 </ul>
 <h3>API Automation</h3>
+This has been completed in the api_automation folder.
+Using the interview venv should provide all packages needed to run pytest.

 Using the Star Wars API https://swapi.co/documentation write a test that does the following:
 <ul>
 <li>Assert that Obi-Wan Kenobi was in the film A New Hope</li>